babelpainterwell/Raft/README.md

 4. A mechnism for a candidate to become a follower after split votes, otherwise indefinite split votes?

 - Yes, if a candidate sees a higher term in a RequestVote or AppendEntries message from another server, it immediately steps down (from candidate or leader) to the follower state, recognizing the other server’s term as more up-to-date.

+5. Can a follower double vote for multiple candidates?

+- No, single vote per term.
+If another candidate requests a vote in the same term after the follower has already voted, the follower will reject the new RequestVote RPC.